Samanvitha0409/fullstacktb/README.md

 # fullstacktb
-Today we are learning git.brInstructor is vinay sir.
+Today we are learning git.<br>Instructor is vinay sir.